mauplo/AVLTree/README.md

 ## Implementation of the binary search tree known as AVL.

 This java project is one of the structures studied at my Advanced Data Structures class.
-Note: this implementation is probably not the standard.
 Included in the source package:

 * AVLNode
     * AVLNode is the node used for AVL trees.